TMWPro/GitFundamentals/Commands/init.md

 cd NewDirectory
 git init
 '''
-Once inside a git repository, you can syaty using commands such as [status](./Status.md),
+Once inside a git repository, you can start using commands such as [status](./Status.md),
 [add](./Add.md),
 [commit](./Commit.md),